CederGroupHub/smol/README.md

 #### Credits
 Feel free to add yourself here for your contributions :)
 *   Will Richards - A good amount of the Cluster Expansion code is based on Will's cluster expansion module in the pyabinitio repository.
-*   Daniil Kitcheav - The LNO example data was also computed by Daniil.
+*   Daniil Kitcheav - The pyabinitio benchark test data and the LNO example data was computed by Daniil.